 The following table sets forth the summary historical financial and other data of us and our consolidated subsidiaries at the dates and for the periods indicated.
-The summary consolidated balance sheet data as of December 31, 2012 and January 1, 2012 and the summary consolidated statements of comprehensive income data and other financial data for each of the years in the three-year period ended December 31, 2012 have been derived from our audited consolidated financial statements incorporated by reference into this prospectus.
-The summary consolidated balance sheet data as of June 30, 2013 and July 1, 2012 and the summary consolidated statements of comprehensive income data and other financial data for the six months ended on each date have been derived from our unaudited consolidated financial statements incorporated by reference into this prospectus.
+The summary consolidated balance sheet data as of December 31, 2012 and January 1, 2012 and the summary consolidated statements of comprehensive income data and other financial data for each of the years in the three-year period ended December 31, 2012 have been derived from our audited consolidated financial statements, which are not included or incorporated by reference into this prospectus.
 The summary balance sheet data as of January 2, 2011 has been derived from our audited consolidated financial statements, which are not included or incorporated by reference into this prospectus.
-In connection with our conversion to a REIT, we determined to change our fiscal year end from the close of business on the Sunday closest to December 31 of each year to December 31 of each year.
-This change is effective for the 2012 fiscal year and as a result the 2012 fiscal year ended on December 31, 2012 instead of December 30, 2012.
+The summary consolidated statements of comprehensive income and other financial data for each of the years in the three-year period ended December 31, 2012 reflect the reclassification of certain amounts as discontinued operations.
+In connection with our conversion to a REIT, we determined to change our fiscal year end from the close of business on the Sunday closest to December 31, 2012 instead of December 30, 2012.
+The summary historical financial and other data as of and for the six months ended June 30, 2013 and July 1, 2012 are derived from our unaudited consolidated financial statements, the presentation of such results includes all adjustments, consisting only of normal recurring adjustments, necessary to present fairly the data for such periods.
+The financial results for the six months ended June 30, 2013 may not be indicative of our financial results for the six months ended June 30, 2013 may not be indicative of our financial results for the six months ended June 30, 2013 may not be indicative of our financial results for the full fiscal year.